The most recently published RPI inflation rate is:

-The Retail Prices Index (RPI) is the main inflation measure in Jersey.
-It measures the change each quarter in the price of the goods and services bought by an average household.
+The Retail Prices Index (RPI) is the main measure of inflation in Jersey.

 Other inflation measures

 As well as the headline (All Items) RPI we also produce four other inflation measures: